 Since there is a lot of different use cases and databases, you will have to create your own custom Integration template.

-Log in to your SyncSpider dashboard and then click Custom templates and Then, click on ADD INTEGRATION TEMPLATE.
+Log in to your SyncSpider dashboard and click Custom Integrations and Then, click on ADD INTEGRATION TEMPLATE.

 In this example, the visibility is set to the owner company.
 Set the integration type as “API” and click on “configure”.